Weight Cutting for Powerlifting

 The protein shakes and the almonds are the key to the gut cut.
 Protein shakes have basically zero gut weight to them, and almonds are super calorically dense and also are dense in all 3 macro-nutrients.
 The is no real need to do this for more than 3 days prior to weigh-ins, as longer is not better.
 If someone only needs to lose 1-2lbs., I may even only have them do this for 2 days instead of 3.
 But this 3 day gut cut should yield around a 2-3% loss in body weight.
 I actually have most people used salted almonds, as sodium is still important and if all you are eating is protein shakes, unsalted almonds, and sugary foods you are also accidentally doing a sodium cut as well.
 In cases where we may have a large weight cut, then I will go unsalted so that we cut down on sodium as well, but otherwise I keep it as salted almonds.

 For the water load, it is a must that at least a week prior to starting the load that you consistently consume 1 gallon a day to get yourself acclimated to that intake.
+1 gallon is a baseline number, and that will have deviation based on how much you intake on average.
+If you drink significantly less or more than 1 gallon daily, adjust the numbers as needed.
+But I will use 1 gallon for the example here.
 At 4 days out you will start loading with 2 gallons, which by the second day of that you will most likely be urinating non-stop.
 2 days out you drop to 1 gallon and then 1 day out is .5 gallons.
 Make sure this water is accounted for within the protein shakes.
 That last day you have to be pretty sparing with water, and most likely every drop will be used for your protein shake consumption.
 These liquid amounts are a generic average though, so if your normal water intake varies greatly from 1 gallon daily, you may need to adjust these numbers up or down.

 Now for some caveats to this: